James Keegstra: First trial: 1984–1985

 In 1984, the Attorney General of Alberta charged Keegstra under the Criminal Code.
 The allegation was that Keegstra "did unlawfully promote hatred against an identifiable group, to wit: the Jewish people, by communicating statements while teaching to students at Eckville High School contrary to the provisions of the Criminal Code."

 At his trial before the Alberta Queen's Bench, Keegstra applied to have this charge quashed.
 He argued that the Criminal Code offence of promoting hatred against an identifiable group infringed the constitutional guarantee of freedom of expression, set out in section 2 of the Canadian Charter of Rights and Freedoms.
 The trial judge, Justice Quigley, ruled against him.
 He held that the offence did not infringe freedom of expression, as the promotion of hatred was not the kind of expression that section 2 was designed to protect.
 In the alternative, if he was wrong on that point, he concluded that the infringement was justified under section 1 of the Charter.

 The matter then went to trial, which lasted 70 days.
 Many of Keegstra's former students testified against him.
 In the end, the jury convicted him of the charge, and the court fined him $5,000.

+In 1985, he sought and won an injunction against the broadcast of Oakmount High, a CBC Television film about an antisemitic teacher that had similarities to Keegstra's case, on the grounds that its broadcast would prejudice his chance at a fair appeal of his conviction.

 First appeal: 1988

 Keegstra took his conviction to the Court of Appeal of Alberta, again arguing that the criminal offence violated the Charters guarantee of freedom of expression.

 He also brought a new challenge, relating to the defence of truth.
 The Criminal Code provided that it was a defence to the charge if the statements alleged to have been said were true.
 However, the onus was on the accused person to prove the truth of the statements, on a balance of probabilities.
 Keegstra argued that this reverse onus violated the presumption of innocence guaranteed by section 11(d) of the Charter.
-He admitted he was not able to prove the truth of the many anti-semitic statements he made to his students.
+He admitted he was not able to prove the truth of the many antisemitic statements he made to his students.
 In the CBC News presentation Canada's Hate Law: The Keegstra Case (1991), Keegstra displayed the material in which his views were obtained, admitting that none of it came from mainstream historical sources.

 The Court of Appeal ruled in Keegstra's favour on the constitutional issues.
 The unanimous three-judge panel found that the criminal offence infringed freedom of expression and could not be justified under section 1 of the Charter.
 They also found that the reverse onus violated the presumption of innocence and could not be justified under section 1.